-- TallBo: used for developing scintillation light collection technologies.
+- TallBo, mainly used for developing scintillation light collection technologies.

-- Blanche: used for studying high voltage breakdown in nobel liquids.
+- Blanche, multipurpose cryostat mainly used for studying high voltage breakdown in noble liquids and/or small to medium size experimental setups.

 The Materials Test Stand (MTS) is used for vetting materials that could potentially go into a liquid argon TPC experiment.
 The test stand has an argon lock through which one may access a sample cage.
 The argon delivered into the cryostat has been filtered for oxygen and water contamination and is ultra pure.
 The MTS has its own filter for removing any oxygen or water introduced with a sample.
 It also has a nitrogen cooled condensor to allow closed operation without boiling off the argon.
 There is a purity monitor inside the cryostat for monitoring the effect of any material on the electron lifetime of the liquid argon.